nwilltell27/fitly/README.md

 ## Future Enhancements
 1. Implement 3rd Party API to show nutrition stats for types of food, ingredients, etc.
 2. Create charts to show user progress over time.
+3. Have widgets on bottom of **Home Page** link to helpful articles related to achieving a healthy lifestyle.
+    1. _Healthy Diets_ brings you to a page with options for various meal plans depending on your fitness goals.
+    2. _Fitness_ brings you to a page with various exercises for different muscle groups.